 Try floating your furniture – just because your apartment might be on the small side, it doesn’t mean that everything has to hug the walls.
-If you are working with a studio apartment, you can also use furniture to make distinctions between different zones (more on that later).
+If you are working with a studio apartment, you can also use furniture to make distinctions between different zones.

 Is it just a given that most rented apartments come with awful lighting?
 Swapping out all those builder-grade light fixtures for some funky shades is quick and easy but still has a big impact.

 If you don’t have the option to replace the light fixtures, just invest in plenty of floor lamps, string up fairy lights and avoid using those ugly overhead lights.